arnaubonada/Game-Installer-Creation/docs/README.md

 # Game Installer Creation
+My name is Arnau Bonada, and I'm a student of Degree in Video Game Design and Development in UPC-CITM Terrassa.
+This is a project research for the Project II subject.
 On this research you will find out what a game installer is and how to implement it in your own game.

-## Introduction
+## Introduction to Installation
 First of all, it is necessary to clarify what is meant when talking about installation.
 Starting with the installation of software, is the act of making the program ready for execution.
 There are different processes of installing a piece of software.
 Because the process is different for each program and each computer, programs often come with an installer, a specialised program responsible for performing everything required for installation.
 Installation generally involves code being copied or generated from the installation files to new files on the local computer.
 This is done for the following reasons: